Blog

 Get ahead in your Bachelor's with our guide to German language proficiency.
 Learn requirements, tips for success, and more to achieve your academic goals today.

-TL;DR: Most Bachelor's programs in Germany are taught in German and require B2-C1 level proficiency (TestDaF 4x4, DSH-2, or Goethe-Zertifikat B2/C1).
+TL;DR: Most Bachelor's programs in Germany are taught in German and require B2 to C1 proficiency (TestDaF TDN 4, DSH-2, or Goethe-Zertifikat B2/C1).
 English-taught Bachelor's programs are growing but still a minority.
-If you don't meet the language requirement yet, Studienkolleg preparatory courses can bridge the gap in 1-2 semesters.
+If you do not yet meet the language requirement, Studienkolleg preparatory courses bridge the gap in 1 to 2 semesters.

 What German Level Do You Need for a Bachelor's in Germany?

-Unlike Master's programs (where roughly 50% are English-taught), the majority of Bachelor's programs in Germany are taught entirely in German.
-This means language proficiency is not optional for most applicants.
+Unlike Master's programs (where roughly half are English-taught), the majority of Bachelor's programs in Germany are taught entirely in German.
+This means language proficiency is not optional for most applicants in 2026.

 Here are the standard requirements: